81CuongVn/xyter/README.md

 ## Credits

 **Please leave of some credits or if anyone ask about the bot, give them a link to the repository.
 Thanks!**

+## Add it to your server

+We have a official bot for this repository.
+[Invite bot!](https://discord.com/api/oauth2/authorize?client_id=949998000401436673&permissions=8&scope=bot%20applications.commands)